Roofing dumpster rental in Baton Rouge

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is the roofing workhorse with low side walls so crews can ground-throw shingles with ease.
+Our 20-Yard Container is the roofing workhorse because low side walls let crews ground-throw shingles with minimal scaffold setup.

 30-Yard Roofing Dumpster